octater/dirt-napstr-api/README.md

 against MongoDB, but I felt this was better suited for a sql database).
 From the ERD, I proceeded to get the basic backend tables generated.

-Working with it wireframe and user stories, I then started to get a working CRUD frontend app ready.
+Working with the wireframe and user stories, I then started to get a working CRUD frontend app ready.
 I started with the user functions then proceeded to the remains entries.